elasticio/sftp-component/README.md

 Finds a file by name in the provided directory and either uploads (streams) its content to the attachment storage or emits its in Base64 representation as a message.

 #### Configuration Fields
-* **Allow Empty Result** - (dropdown, optional, defaults to `No`): Do not thrown error when no objects were found
+* **Allow Empty Result** - (dropdown, optional, defaults to `No`): Do not throw an error when no objects were found
-* **Allow ID to be Omitted** - (dropdown, optional, defaults to `No`): Do not thrown error when object id is missing
+* **Allow ID to be Omitted** - (dropdown, optional, defaults to `No`): Do not throw an error when object id is missing
 * **Emit file content (Base64)** - (checkbox, optional, defaults to `No`): When checked, a file will not be put into the internal storage.
 The file content in Base64 representation will be emitted as a part of the message.
-**Be careful:**
-  * Maximum message size supported on the platform is 10MB.
+  **Be careful:** Maximum message size supported on the platform is 10MB.
 This is why files bigger than 10MB will not be processed.
-  * Retrieve sample of a huge file may freeze the UI.

 #### Input Metadata
 - **Path and File Name** - (string, required if `Allow ID to be Omitted` set to `No`): Full filename and path to the file